 Can we commercialize the idea?
 The answer is clear no. We cannot commercialize the idea.

 Whenever we use the term commercialization, it is all about taking idea to the market.

-Let us look at this picture; it states that the idea is taken to the market in the form of products or services.
+Let us look at this picture.
+It states that the idea is in the market in the form of products or services.
 Only, then you are able to commercialize it but the idea in itself is very vulnerable.
 There are lot of attacks that can happen to an idea.
-It can be stolen, any competitive design around can happen or anything like that.
+Anybody can steal it, any competitive design around can happen or anything like that.

 As Dr Purushotham mentioned rightly, that there are certain tools that we need.
 Using them, we need to protect our idea and along with those tools, we need to take our idea to market.